How Does My Score Impact Me?

-We think it’s important that you have access to your credit score, especially since it's not part of your free credit report.
+It’s important that you have access to your credit score, especially since it's not part of your free credit report.
 After all, it’s a number that lenders, landlords and others use to evaluate your credit worthiness.
-With Credit.com, you get a free credit score from Experian, the most comprehensive credit bureau in the U.S. Plus, you get your VantageScore 3.0 credit score!
-Get your free credit check »
+Our philosophy is that you should have access to your own information, without having to pay for it each time, or cause any negative hits to your credit.
+With Credit.com, you get a free credit score from Experian, the most comprehensive credit bureau in the U.S., and the best part is, checking it through Credit.com doesn’t cause any hard inquiries, so you won’t hurt your score by doing so.
+Plus, you get your VantageScore 3.0 credit score, which lots of lenders use!
+So, empower yourself!

-Find out how your credit score stacks up against others in your state and across the U.S., and then chart how your score changes over time.
-You get five easy-to-understand grades and your credit score, plus highlights of the most important items for you to watch.
-Use the personalized advice from our experts to better manage your credit starting today.
+Along with your credit scores, you’ll get an updated credit report card every month, that shows you the factors impacting your credit score.
+You also find out how your credit score stacks up against others in your state and across the U.S., then chart how your score changes over time.
+You get five easy-to-understand grades along with your credit scores, plus highlights of the most important items for you to watch, such as negative information and debt utilization.

 Ready to see your credit score today?Get Started — It's Free